S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 # Uppyyl Observation Matcher Experiments

 The suite of observation matcher experiments conducted for the article "A model template for reachability-based containment checking of imprecise observations in timed automata" to be published in the international journal "Software and Systems Modeling" (SoSyM).
+The raw experiment data generated for the article can be found in the archive `res/raw_experiment_data.zip`.

 ## Getting Started